SIGN UP FOR LEAP'S MONTHLY NEWSLETTER

 I bought a new vegetable, but I don’t know how to prepare it!

-LEAP is working to create a bank of recipes for produce you're likely to bring home from the markets or in your farm share.
-While we're building our recipe collection, try searching for inspiration at Virginia Cooperative Extension, Smitten Kitchen, or Dishing Up The Dirt.
+LEAP is creating a bank of recipes for produce you're likely to bring home from the markets or in your farm share.
+In addition to LEAP's recipe collection, try searching for inspiration at Virginia Cooperative Extension, Smitten Kitchen, or Dishing Up The Dirt.
 A seasonal recipe is always included in our monthly email newsletter (Sign up here.)
 Have a favorite farmers market-inspired recipe?
 Email it to us at info@leapforlocalfood.org.
 We'd love to give it a try!

 I am a farmer who would like to sell at a LEAP market.
 What do I do?